-The UI Pentacrest Museums (UIPM) offers tours of the Museum of Natural History and the Old Capitol Museum.
-Many groups combine tours of both museums.
+The UI Pentacrest Museums (UIPM) are proud to offer tours of both the Museum of Natural History and the Old Capitol Museum.
+Groups may arrange for a tour of one or both during their visits.
 All tours require a reservation and are subject to availability.
-The UIPM requests you call to schedule yours at least one week in advance.
-Be advised March – May availability fills quickly.
-Tours are offered on the hour beginning at 10:30 am.
-The last tours begins at 3:30 pm.
+We suggest scheduling at least one month in advance.

 Group Tours (including camps & day cares)